 As a group, the brand features an average protein content of 41% and a mean fat level of 34%.
 Together, these figures suggest a carbohydrate content of 17% for the overall product line.

-Near-average protein.
+Above-average protein.
 Above-average fat.
-And below-average carbs when compared to a typical rolled dog food.
+And below-average carbs when compared to a typical refrigerated dog food.

-Freshpet Vital Grain Free is a meat-based rolled dog food using a notable amount of named meats as its main sources of animal protein, thus earning the brand 3.5 stars.
+Freshpet Vital is a grain-free refrigerated dog food using a generous amount of named meats as its main source of animal protein, thus earning the brand 3.5 stars.